droglenc/NCMTH207/modules/IVRegression/Lecture_IVR_NRGDensity.utf8.md

 2    bluefish 0.36250 0.32744 0.39756       0     0
 ```

 As discussed in the video, these results show that the slope for Bay Anchovy differs from the slopes for the other three species (top three p-values) but that the slopes for the other three species are not different (bottom three p-values).
 The first three `diff`erences in the top portion of the results suggest that the slope for Bay Anchovy is less than the slopes for the other three species.
-The slopes and confidence intervals in the bottom portion of the reslts also suggest that the slope for Bay Anchovy is less than the slope for the other three species.
+The slopes and confidence intervals in the bottom portion of the results also suggest that the slope for Bay Anchovy is less than the slope for the other three species.

 These results are illustrated in the following fitted-line plot.